RalfGuder/cwm-api/src/main/java/org/omg/java/cwm/analysis/datamining/Readme.md

 The following subsections describe the content of each component package of the MiningCore.
 This is subsequently followed by subsections describing each of the major conceptual area packages.

+#### Mining Function Settings

+This package defines the objects that contain parameters specific to mining functions.
+The separation of mining functions from mining algorithms enables the user to specify the type of the desired result without being concerned with a particular algorithm.
+The Mining Function Settings metamodel is illustrated above.

+Mining FunctionSettings (MFS) is the superclass of all other function settings classes.
+An MFS instance references a set of MiningAttributes, aggregated by a LogicalData instance.
+The AttributeUsage set defines how each of the MiningAttributes will be used by the Mining Algorithm.

+This package defines the basic Mining Model from which all model objects inherit as the result of a mining build task.
+The Mining Model metamodel is illustrated above.

+Each MiningModel has a signature that defines the characteristics of the data required by the model.